jondos/jondobrowser-build/tools/update-responses/README.md

 ndance between the build target and the OS name that we use in archive files is defined in the config.yml file.

-'tb_version' is the Tor Browser version.
+'tb_version' is the JonDoBrowser version.

 'lang' is the locale.